A recent massive cyber hack as reported by cnn.com has compromised the account of over 2 million users of the popular social media platforms around.

 We also noted from the report that the hackers were able to gain access to 41,000 credentials used to connect to File Transfer Protocol (FTP, the standard network used when transferring big files) and 6,000 remote log-ins.

 The hacking campaign started secretly collecting passwords on Oct.
 21 by installing keylogging software ( a keylogger is a computer program that records every keystroke made by a computer user, especially in order to gain fraudulent access to passwords and other confidential information.) in several users computer and there is also a possibility that the attack is still ongoing.

 Facebook, Twitter, LinkedIn and ADP are already aware of the massive cyber attack and have gone ahead to reset passwords for compromised users.

-The best way to keep yourself away from the attack should be by installing an internet security program, updating to the latest version of browsers and add-on, doing necessary patches for core software and applying the tips I detailed in my previous post on what to do when infected by a virus.
+Another is by updating to the latest version of browsers and add-on, doing necessary patches for core software and applying the tips I detailed in my previous post on what to do when infected by a virus.